 Students whose academic dismissal appeal is granted are placed on academic and financial aid probation (see definition below) for their next enrolled semester.
-A student on academic probation is required to schedule an appointment with an Academic Coach in the Office of Student Academic Support Services to complete an Academic Success Plan before registering for future coursework.
+A student on academic probation is required to schedule an appointment with their advisor or Program Director to complete an Academic Success Plan before registering for future coursework.
 A registration hold is placed on the student's record until this condition is met.
 The Academic Success Plan may require adjustments to registrations for subsequent semesters.
 Students who fail to complete an Academic Success Plan while on academic probation may not be able to continue in classes and/or may be dismissed from the University without the opportunity to return.